Combinatorial isoperimetric inequality for the free factor complex: Coarsely Lipschitz map to Z

-\item For every $t$ in the last interval, $\core{t}$ has a legal segment of length at least 2.
-Then any edge of $T_t$ again cannot fold over $\mathrm{a}_t(w)$ for a length more than $\tau_t(w)$. \end{itemize}

-We claim that $|\Phi_{w,b,B}(T_t) - \Phi_{w,b,B}(T_s)|$ is uniformly bounded for $s,t$ both in the first interval or both in the last interval.
-Let $f_{s,t} \colon T_t \to T_s$ be the morphism induced by the folding path.
-For $T_t$, let $G_t$ denote the quotient graph under the action of $\free$.
-The fundamental group of $G_t$, as a graph of groups, is a free product $X * F_m$, where $m$ is the corank of $X$.
-Choose a maximal tree in $G_t$.
+We claim that $|\Phi_{w,b,B}(T) - \Phi_{w,b,B}(T')|$ is uniformly bounded.
+For $T$, let $G$ denote the quotient graph under the action of $\free$.
+The fundamental group of $G$, as a graph of groups, is a free product $X * F_m$, where $m$ is the corank of $X$.
+Choose a maximal tree in $G$.
 Then the edges not in this maximal tree correspond to a basis for $F_m$.
-Fix one such partial basis coming from $G_t$ and one from $G_s$.
+Fix one such partial basis coming from $G$ and one from $G' = T'/\free$.

-Since an edge of $T_t$ folds over at most one fundamental domain of $w$, we get that the image under $f_{s,t}^*$ of a basis element of $\pi_1(G_t)$, as chosen above, acquires a suffix or prefix $w^{N+1}$ for $N$ at most the number of edges in a maximal tree in $G_t$ which is at most $2n-3$.
-Therefore, $f_{s,t}^*$ conjugates $b$ by $w^{N+1}$, if at all, for uniformly bounded $N$.
-This implies that the difference in the number of fundamental domains of $w$ crossed by the leg of $b$, in $T_t$ and $T_s$, is uniformly bounded.
-Lastly, \begin{itemize} \item for any $t$ in the middle segment, $\core{t}$ is a legal loop of length at most two. \end{itemize} In addition, we claim that it crosses the orbit of every edge of $T_t$ at least twice.
-Indeed, if $\core{t}$ does not cross the orbit of an edge $E$, then $w$ is contained in a proper free factor $Y$ given by the fundamental group of $G_t \setminus \{E\}$.
-Then $w$ is contained in $Y \cap B$, which is a proper free factor of $B$, a contradiction.
-If $\core{t}$ crosses the orbit of some edge only once, then $w$ will be a primitive element, again a contradiction.
-Thus, $\core{t}$ crosses the orbit of every edge exactly twice.
-Now for $t < s$ in the middle segment, $\core{t}$ is a legal loop that maps to another legal loop $\core{s}$ and they cross the orbit of every edge of $T_t$, resp. $T_{s}$, exactly twice.
-Therefore, the pre-image of an edge of $T_{s}$ is a single edge and by \Cref{pre-image distance} they are uniformly bounded distance apart in $\relFreeS{X}$.
-Now by the first para of this proof, we get that $|\Phi_{w,b,B}(T_t) - \Phi_{w,b,B}(T_s)|$ is uniformly bounded for $t,s$ in the middle segment.
+Since an edge of $T$ folds over at most one fundamental domain of $w$, we get that the image under $f^*$ of a basis element of $\pi_1(G)$, as chosen above, acquires a suffix or prefix $w^{C}$ for $C$ at most one plus the number of edges in a maximal tree in $G$.
+The latter is at most $2 \mathrm{corank}(A)-3$.
+This implies that the difference in the number of fundamental domains of $w$ crossed by the leg of $b$, in $T$ and $T'$, is uniformly bounded by $C = 2 \mathrm{corank}(A) -2$. \end{proof}